castorini/howl/README.md

 3. Install PyAudio and its dependencies through your distribution's package system.

-4. `pip install -r requirements.txt` (some apt packages might need to be installed)
+4. `pip install -r requirements.txt -r requirements_training.txt` (some apt packages might need to be installed)

 ### Preparing a Dataset